espebra/scs/README.md

 This is a proof of concept minimalistic distributed object store implemented in Lua, based on the OpenResty web application server.

+## Status

+Not production ready.
+The API may change.

 ## Features

 * Fast.